udacity/cd0461-building-computer-vision-solutions-with-azure-exercises/README.md

 # Purpose of This Repo

-This repo is meant to be used to keep things organized during content development and act as the source of truth for all projects and exercises related to this course.
+This repo is meant to be used to keep things organized during content development and act as the source of truth for all demos and exercises related to this course.

 ## Folder Structure